HHS/TANF-app/tdrs-backend/tdpservice/parsers/go-parser/docs/PARSER_ARCHITECTURE.md

       start: 8    # Byte position where the field starts (0-indexed)
       end: 19     # Byte position where the field ends (exclusive)

+  # Number of groups to batch together before dispatching to workers.
+  # If 0, each group is dispatched individually (one batch per group).
+  # If > 0, groups are collected until batch_size is reached, then dispatched.
+  # Use this to tune worker efficiency vs. memory usage.
+  batch_size: 0

-  # Which schemas participate in case grouping.
+  # Which schemas participate in grouping.
   # HEADER and TRAILER are excluded because they're not case data.
   # T1, T2, T3 records with the same case number form a case group.
   grouped_schemas: